 Indoor Air Pollution

-Building design can also affect occupant pollution exposure.
-Maintaining and improving on filtration systems in mechanically ventilated buildings can reduce exposure.
-In addition, new buildings can be designed to minimize the time that at-risk people spend near roads by designing adequate filtration in ventilation systems and keeping occupants as far away from the roadways as possible when not indoors.
+Building design also affects occupant pollution exposure.
+Maintaining and improving filtration systems in mechanically ventilated buildings can reduce exposure.
+In addition, new buildings can be designed to minimize the effects to at-risk people by including adequate filtration in ventilation systems and keeping occupants as far away from the roadways as possible when not indoors.

 Steps can also be taken by individuals to reduce exposure to auto emissions.
-A Portable true HEPA filter installed in occupied areas can help remove particulate matter and possibly other pollutants from the air.
+A portable true HEPA filter installed in occupied areas helps remove particulate matter and other pollutants from the air.
 Certain plants can also reduce pollutant concentrations.
-Walking/running/spending time away from busy roads will also decrease exposure to pollutants.
-Drivers and passengers on the roads can also reduce their exposure by closing car windows when in traffic or simply by avoiding busy and congested roads as much as possible.
+Walking/running/spending time away from busy roads also decreases exposure to pollutants.
+Drivers and passengers on the roads may reduce their exposure by closing car windows when in traffic or simply by avoiding busy and congested roads as much as possible.

 More information on this topic can be found below:

 Healthy Building Science is an environmental consulting firm providing indoor air quality testing services for commercial, multi-family buildings, offices, industrial and manufacturing workplaces, hospitals and medical facilities, and single-family homes in the greater San Francisco Bay Area and all of Northern California.